The Power of Fasting

 As we begin our corporate fast, it’s important to remember why we fast.
-After all, food is a gift from God, given to us at creation and a reminder of His provision for us.
+After all, food is a gift from God, given to us at creation, and is a reminder of His provision for us.
 Food strengthens us, food provides refreshment and joy, and food helps us to build community with one another.
-Like all gifts it can be abused, but it is fundamentally good.
+Like all gifts, it can be abused, but it is fundamentally good.

 So why would we voluntarily give food up during a fast?

 The spiritual discipline of fasting is important.
 The people of God have fasted for thousands of years, often in times in which securing food was a matter of survival and not convenience.
 Some early Christians even made it their practice to fast twice per week!
 Jesus Himself spoke about fasting several times.
 He always affirmed its importance but also reminded the disciples of its purpose.

 Jesus was once asked why His disciples didn’t fast like the Pharisees.
 Jesus’ reply is a powerful reminder of why we fast: “Can the wedding guests mourn as long as the bridegroom is with them?
 The days will come when the bridegroom is taken away from them, and then they will fast.”
 (Matthew 9:14, 15)

 Fasting is the voluntary surrender of something we need in order to remind us that we need Jesus more.

 Fasting acknowledges our weakness and confesses our dependence.
 It may seem counterintuitive to voluntarily embrace weakness during a time of crisis or a time of need, but that is the purpose of fasting.
 It reminds us that our strength is limited and that we are not able to fix our problems on our own — whether in our personal life, our family or our nation.
 When we fast, we reorient our hope in the person of Jesus and declare that He alone can save and restore.